 Research can help one make decisions that are rational, informed, and effective.
 As pre-mobile app development phases require in-depth market research, so do the post-development stages.

-Pre-mobile app development phase research involves studying the market with the intention to understand what’s lacking in it and bridge the gap between user needs and what the market is currently offering.
+Pre-mobile app development phase research involves studying the market to understand what’s lacking in it and bridge the gap between user needs and what the market is currently offering.

 However, the second-time founders (once bitten, twice shy), consult the market very early in the planning and development process.
 This is done before building an MVP.
 This helps them to understand the gaps in the product market, and what pain points would their product target.